Support networks and services for children and young people with SEND

-Herefordshire Carers Support is a registered charity providing practical support and advice to the carer community in Herefordshire.
-A carer is a person of any age, adult or child, who provides unpaid support to a partner, child, relative or friend who couldn't manage to live independently or whose health or wellbeing would deteriorate without this help.
-They provide a wide range of help, advice and support specifically targeted to meet the needs of parent carers.
+Herefordshire Carers Support is a registered charity.
+It provides practical support and advice to carers in Herefordshire.
+A carer is an adult or child, who provides unpaid support to someone who couldn't live independently or whose health or wellbeing would deteriorate without this help.
+The charity particularly aims to support and meet the needs of parent carers.

 Other support agencies in Herefordshire